Goals of Care

 Preoperative Goals of Care Discussion

-• Use the best-case scenario / worst-case scenario framework (2)
+• Use the best-case scenario / worst-case scenario framework (2,3), a narrative and visual decision-support tool designed for high-stakes conversations.
+Refer to online provider resources.

 Referral for Comprehensive Geriatric Assessment (CGA)